Displaced Persons -

 Salzburg Laschenskyhof'

-3,500 Ukrainians (2,000 Poles) protested with 5 days of hungar strikes, silent mourning, religious services and hymns prepared for martydom because 130 had been evicted from the camp for refusal to go before pro-Soviet screening commission to give info which may have endangered their loved ones back home.
+Important history: 3,500 Ukrainians (2,000 Poles) protested with 5 days of hungar strikes, silent mourning, religious services and hymns prepared for martydom because 130 had been evicted from the camp for refusal to go before pro-Soviet screening commission to give info which may have endangered their loved ones back home.
 Screenings were cancelled (Wyman, p.59).,

 Some Ukrainian documentation at Shevchenko Scientific Society Library http://www.shevchenko.org/

-Jews were there in Salzburg camp also.
+Jews were in Salzburg camp also.

 Hi Olga,